-Our apparatus are stationed at two different houses:
+Our apparatus are stationed at three different firehouses:

-- Headquarters is located in the center of town - Station 2 is located at Locksley Rd and Route 132 teams.
+- Headquarters is located in the center of town - Station 2 is located at Lockslev Rd and Route 132 - Station 3 is located on Rt 134 between Old Kitchawan Rd teams.
 A Firefighter Assist and Search Team (FASTeam), which rescues downed and trapped firemen in hazardous situations, and the Dive and Swift Water Rescue Team.

-Our fleet consists of 3 Fire engines, 1 Rescue-Engine, 1 Ladder, 1 Tanker, 1 Heavy Rescue, 1 Brush truck, and a dive/swift water rescue unit with 3 boats.
+Our fleet consists of 4 Fire engines, 1 Rescue-Engine, 1 Ladder, 1 Tanker, 1 Heavy Rescue, 1 Brush truck, and a dive/swift water rescue unit with 3 boats.
 The type of emergency that is dispatched determines what apparatus respond.